 Your College Admissions Essay: Get Real

-John Carpenter, Director of Admissions and University Counseling at the United World College, UWC Costa Rica, responded with this guest post to one of the takeaways from NACAC about what college admissions officers are really looking for in an essay.
+John Carpenter, Director of Admissions and University Counseling at the United World College, UWC Costa Rica, responded with this guest post to one of the takeaways from NACAC about what college admissions officers are really looking for in a college admissions essay.
 The full text of this also appears on his blog: askJohnaboutcollege.com.
 We encourage students to ask college admissions officers about what they are looking for when reading an applicant’s essay.
 When should students ask about this?
 While on the college visit, of course!

-Colleges Want You to Get Real
+Colleges Want You to Get Real in the College Admissions Essay

 by John Carpenter